dominiksalvet/asus-fan-control/README.md

 ### Choose the installation directory

 The default installation directory is */usr/local/bin* as it should be included in the `$PATH` variable.
-However, for the program to work, it is not required that and so to change it, pass your desired installation directory path as an absolute path in `INSTALL_DIR` variable to the `sudo make install` command.
+However, for the program to work, it is not required that and so to change it, pass your desired installation directory path in `INSTALL_DIR` variable to the `sudo make install` command.
 For example:

 ```sh
 sudo make install INSTALL_DIR=/opt